Special Election Coverage: Midterms 2018

 Two years of work in 60 days

 McCamley explained that state representatives will gather for the first constitutionally mandated, 60-day session beginning this coming January.
-In 2020, there will be a shorter 30-day session held that January as well.
+In January 2020, there will be a shorter 30-day session.

 Cadena names gun violence and education as key concerns

 Cadena and Wendler have their own plans for the first session in Santa Fe.

 Cadena said 60 days is not enough time to make significant changes, but plans to address gun violence and acquiring appropriate funding for the education systems in the district.